* mySugr one of numerous diabetes apps

 * No price details given for deal

-* Roche, others expanding into digital devices (Adds details about push to connect medical devices)
+* Roche, others expanding into digital devices (Adds comment from Roche, details)

-Privately held mySugr offers a logbook for mobile devices to help people track everything from their blood sugar, medications and activity levels.
-It has been working with Roche since 2014 and previously got funding from the Roche Venture Fund.
+Privately held mySugr offers a logbook for mobile devices to help people track their blood sugar, medications and activity levels.
+It has been working with Roche since 2014 and previously got funding from Roche's Venture Fund.

-The takeover also reflects the latest push by medical device makers seeking to harness wireless technology and "big data."
-Another diabetes tech startup, U.S.-based Glooko, has lured cash from Medtronic and others for a similar platform to manage diabetes via smartphones.
+The takeover also underscores the push by medical device makers seeking to harness wireless technology and "big data."
+Another diabetes tech startup, U.S.-based Glooko, has lured cash from Medtronic and others for a similar platform.

-The push goes well beyond diabetes, too.
-Last year, Roche rival Novartis joined Qualcomm to make an internet-enabled inhaler for its emphysema drug Onbrez that is due out in 2019.
+The tech push goes well beyond diabetes: Last year, Roche rival Novartis joined Qualcomm to make an internet-enabled inhaler for its emphysema drug Onbrez due out in 2019.
 1/8http://reut.rs/1S8CEFu 3/8

 "We will be able to offer seamlessly accessible patient solutions within an open platform to better respond to the unmet needs of people with diabetes," said Roland Diggelmann, Roche's diagnostics head.

-MySugr now has more than a million users, co-founder Frank Westermann said.
-The company, with U.S. offices in San Diego, has 47 employees, with its app available in 52 countries and in 13 languages.
+MySugr has more than a million users, co-founder Frank Westermann said.
+The company, with U.S. offices in San Diego, has 47 employees.
+Its app is available in 52 countries.

-"With Roches diabetes expertise and global network, mySugr will become an indispensable companion," Westermann said in a statement.
+"With Roche's diabetes expertise and global network, mySugr will become an indispensable companion," Westermann said.

-But those who download the app have been able to get the Swiss company's Accu-Chek-brand glucose meters for free, as Roche seeks to capture more customers for its glucose test strips that diabetics must purchase indefinitely.
-(Reporting by John Miller; Editing by Michael Shields and Mark Potter)
+But those who download the app in markets including Germany can get Roche's Accu-Chek-brand glucose meters for free, as the Swiss company seeks to capture more customers for its glucose test strips that diabetics must purchase indefinitely.
+(Reporting by John Miller; Editing by Mark Potter and David Evans)